Setting Expectations

 ————————————

-How much money is enough for you and your family?
+How much money is comfortable for you and your family?

-Generally speaking, making more money means working harder, and in the aviation world it normally means more time on the road.
+Generally speaking, making more money means working harder, and in the aviation industry it normally means more time on the road.
 There are unicorn flying jobs that pay well and you are not gone often, but they are hard to find right out of the gate.
-In some gigs, such as the Major Airlines, you will move towards less and less flying in your coming years but it will not be this way in the beginning.
+In some gigs, such as the Major Airlines, you will move towards less and less flying and greater pay in your coming years but it will not be this way in the beginning.
+Charter business jet operations cover the range of pay from $150K-$350K+ depending on the location and type rating flown.
 Contract flying is known to be very lucrative with the right type ratings and networking and you get to make your own schedule.

 ————————————